ebenmichael/augsynth/vignettes/multisynth-vignette.md

 <img src="figure/ppool_syn_plot-1.png" title="plot of chunk ppool_syn_plot" alt="plot of chunk ppool_syn_plot" style="display: block; margin: auto;" />

-And again we can hone in on the average effects or the effects for a particular state.
+And again we can hone in on the average effects.

 ```r